blocksds/sdk/examples/readme.md

 libraries included in BlocksDS.
 The folders contain examples that relate to one specific area:

-- `audio`: Audio libraries such as Maxmod and LibXM7.
 - `bios`: How to use the services provided by the BIOS.
 - `compression`: Decompressing data included in your application.
 - `console`: How to use features of the text console of libnds.